-• Passenger service rates (by district, CV).
+Passenger service rates (by district, CV).

-PERFORMANCE MEASURES FOR LEVELS OF SERVICE The targets (performance measures) listed below (in lower case) are the detailed goals for each level of service over the next three years Annual Plan 2019-20 2020-21 To provide the Manawatū-Whanganui community with and efficient and reliable public transport system that enables an alternative to private vehicle travel and access to all essential services.
-Greater than 97% of all scheduled bus trips are operated; >97% >97% >97% • Achieve a 1% patronage growth increase in total across all of our bus services in the region; 1% 1% 1% Install 8 new shelters each year on our urban bus routes; and 8 8 8 • Achieve 90% satisfaction with Total Mobility provision in the region as measured by survey in one district in which Total Mobility operates in each year.
+PERFORMANCE MEASURES FOR LEVELS OF SERVICE Annual Plan Long-term Plan Annual Plan The targets (performance measures) listed below (in lower case) are the detailed goals for 2019-20 2020-21 2020-21 each level of service over the next three years Year 3 To provide the Manawatū-Whanganui community with and efficient and reliable public transport system that enables an alternative to private vehicle travel and access to all essential services. • Greater than 97% of all scheduled bus trips are operated; >97% >97% >97% · Achieve a 1% patronage growth increase in total across all of our bus services in the region; 1% 1% 1% · Install 8 new shelters each year on our urban bus routes; and 8 8 8 • Achieve 90% satisfaction with Total Mobility provision in the region as measured by survey in one district in which Total Mobility operates in each year.
 90% 90% 90%